 Boosting student achievement with video games

-That’s according to a survey of nearly 700 teachers*, who use games in the classroom, which was conducted by the Games and Learning Publishing Council.
+That’s according to a survey of nearly 700 teachers* who use games in the classroom, conducted by the Games and Learning Publishing Council.
 (Potential self-interest noted).
 Forty-seven percent of teachers said that low-performing students were the main beneficiaries of gaming in the classroom, and 28 percent said students with emotional or behavioral issues benefited most.

 Also from the survey of teachers:

 - 55 percent use gaming in the classroom at least once a week; 9 percent use it daily.

 - 55 percent said the games were most valuable as motivators of low-performing students and special education students.